tomomiWH/MicroASearchPantry/README.md

 Create a blank `SearchResult.txt` file in the same directory as your main program.

 2. **Read the Results:**
-Once the microservice processes the request, the response will be written to `SearchResult.txt`.
+Once the microservice processes the request, the response will be written to `MicroAUserCommPipe.txt`.
+Then, read the `MicroAUserCommPipe.txt` at main program and writes to SearchItems.txt as an ouput at main program.
 #### Example RECEIVE Call
         ```
         time.sleep(10)